SaumoPal97/jekyll-now/_posts/2018-5-20-GSoC Progress.md

   - Analysing the [Rico](http://rico.interactionmining.org/) dataset to find the features to include in the analysis[DONE]
   - Working upon building the corpus from the json files in the above dataset (size above 20GB)[DONE]
 * Week 2
-  - Implementing the bag-of-words, tf-idf and LSI trasformation using the above corpus to obtain the set of vectors
+  - Implementing the bag-of-words, tf-idf and LSI trasformation using the above corpus to obtain the set of vectors[DONE]
 * Week 3
   - Writing a script for labelling input topics using a pre-defined dictionary
   - Implementing the cosine similarity of vectors obtained